BEIJING — Growth in China's car sales slowed again in September while the country's own auto brands increased their market share slightly.

-Global automakers are looking to China to drive global sales but growth has slowed steadily as the world's No. 2 economy cooled from double digit rates of expansion.
-Auto sales growth declined from 13.9 percent in May to June's 11.5 percent and to 9.7 percent in July.
+Global automakers are looking to China to drive global sales but growth has slowed steadily from May's rate of 13.9 percent as the world's second largest economy cools.

-Earlier, General Motors Co. said sales of GM brand vehicles by the company and its local partners rose 14 percent to 280,178 vehicles.
-The company said it was a new August record and the third-best month this year.
-For the first eight months of the year, sales rose 11.1 percent to 2.3 million vehicles.
+In comparison, General Motors Co. said sales of GM brand vehicles by the company and its local partners rose 15.2 percent to 319,936 vehicles.
+The company said that was a record for September and the second-best month for sales this year.

-— German luxury brand BMW AG said its sales in the first eight months of the year rose 19.9 percent to 298,752 vehicles.
+German luxury brand BMW AG said its sales in mainland China over the first nine months of the year rose 17.9 percent to 335,863 vehicles.

 China Association of Automobile Manufacturers: http://www.caam.org.cn